challauday369/Linux-Kernel-Mentorship-Spring-2026/index.md

 I knew this wasn't going to be a classroom course with predefined exercises.
 Instead, I would be working on the actual Linux kernel alongside maintainers and contributors from around the world.

-My mentors, **Shuah Khan** and **Campbell**, created a best environment where asking questions was encouraged and learning was valued over simply finishing tasks.
-Their guidance made what initially felt overwhelming become much more approachable.

-I've chosen device tree subsystem and focused on **converting legacy Device Tree binding documentation into YAML schemas**.
+I've chosen device tree bindings and focused on **converting legacy Device Tree binding documentation into YAML schemas**.

 At first glance, it sounded like a documentation conversion.